-GTA Online money guide – fastest ways to make cash in GTA 5 | Dexerto.com
+GTA Online money guide – fastest ways to make cash in GTA 5 - Dexerto

 Heists – $400,000 per hour depending on difficulty

 Heists are the biggest money spinners in GTA Online, but can take time and effort to complete in an efficient manner.
-Specifically, the Pacific Standard Heist or Diamond Casino heist.
+Specifically, the Diamond Casino heist and recently released Cayo Perico heist.

-The bank job may cost $100,000 in startup fees, although completing it on easy with net you $500,000.
-If you’re a more experienced player, however, you can get your hands on a cool $1,000,000 for the normal difficulty and $1,250,000 on hard.
-You’ll need help from other players to obtain this easy profit, for just an hour or so of playtime.

-The Diamond Casino heist is a different story.
-You do need some serious money to take on the job, but doing the set-up missions will score you a few thousand dollars a pop.
-Once you've located the contents, though, you can figure out what your max take is.
+For example, the Diamond Casino heist requires serious money to take on the job, but doing the set-up missions will score you a few thousand dollars a pop.
+Once you’ve located the contents, though, you can figure out what your max take is.
 Cash has a max payout of $2,115,000, Artwork is $2,350,000, Gold is a slight step up at $2,585,000 but if you find Diamonds, you can claim a maximum of $3,619,000.
+This makes it an extremely lucrative way to earn money.

 Motorcycle Club missions – $100,000 per hour